 Family is affected and influenced by the mental health of its members.
-For many people experiencing mental health challenges or addiction issues, the engagement of family members is key to their long-term recovery.
+For children and adolescents experiencing mental health challenges, the engagement of family members is key to their long-term recovery.
 When mental health practitioners work in partnership with family, quality of life and clinical outcomes may improve.

 This introductory continuing education webinar is designed to help mental health clinicians: